Hakuba Activities & Tours

 Hakuba Backcountry Ski Tours

 The Hakuba backcountry is a highlight of the area for those willing to earn their turns.
 The pinnacle is the Happo backcountry, which has some easy bowls as well as lines of gnar.
 There are quite a few Hakuba backcountry tour operators, but choose wisely if you want longevity on earth.
-We’ve seen a couple of tour groups who’ve seemed a little too eager to get out onto the Happo Faces straight after a massive a snow storm.
+We’ve seen a couple of tour groups who’ve seemed a little too eager to get out onto the Happo Faces straight after a massive snow storm.

-There are various backcountry and off-piste tour operators.
-They can cater for varying abilities and the distance hiked or skinned, and they can rent you backcountry gear if you don’t have your own.
-Tours typically go from the top of Cortina or Tsugaike on stormy days, or Happo-One when the snowpack is adequately settled.
+Tours often go from the top of Cortina or Tsugaike on stormy days, or Happo-One when the snowpack is adequately settled.

 [AdListings collection="Japan" category="Hakuba" subcategory="Guided Ski Tours"]